Great transformational leaders have many traits and characteristics in common:

 Leaders who operate co-creatively may still make the decisions or provide ultimate direction, but how they do this is key.
 With a co-creative mindset, transformational leaders create relationship.
 They provide the space and opportunities for others to be fully engaged in ways that command-and-control can never produce.
 Greater collective wisdom gets expressed.
 There is more openness and learning, more discovery and ability to navigate the complexities of achieving breakthrough.
 The leadership mindset and behavior of co-creating unleashes the potential of the organization.

 Self-Mastery in Action

 Leaders with greater self-mastery display co-creative leadership traits and behaviors, as this way of being becomes natural as we transform our ego’s fears.
-We connect more, engage others more, and seek and listen to their perspectives.
+Leading transformation with these skills enables us to connect more, engage others more, and seek and listen to their perspectives.
 As we do the inner work of overcoming our ego’s fears, our minds open to new ideas and possibilities.
 We have clearer vision about what is possible for the future, and we know in our hearts that our chance of creating that future lies in co-creating with others, not commanding them to it.
 The personal transformation of our interior that has occurred during our self-mastery journey, by extension, generates deeper care and concern for others.
-It becomes easier for us to work with others across boundaries of hierarchy, race, gender, political affiliations, and worldviews to co-create a future that works for all.
+It becomes easier for us to work with others across boundaries of hierarchy, race, gender, political affiliations, and world-views to co-create a future that works for all.
 With more people in the boat, aligned and contributing their share, achieving breakthrough and transformation become more certain.

 Self-mastery is the foundation of great transformational leadership.
-Pursue self-mastery in yourself and promote it in others.
+Pursue self-mastery in yourself and promote these transformational leadership skills in others.
 Your people and organizations will thrive, and the world will become a better place.